rexlx/threatco/README.md

 - frontend with webapp, server management, and a knowledge base
 - view statistics and application performance
 - remote logging if desired
+- backup and restore
+- add events to misp

 ## base install dependencies
 - go programming language installed